dscamiss/blog/content/posts/newton-like-method.md

 +++
-title = 'A novel Newton-like method for learning rate selection' date = 2025-04-16T13:59:17-07:00 draft = true tag = ['hessian', 'learning-rate', 'learning-rate-selection', 'gradient-descent', 'sgd', 'random-notes']
+title = 'A novel Newton-like method for learning rate selection' date = 2025-04-16T13:59:17-07:00 draft = false tag = ['hessian', 'learning-rate', 'learning-rate-selection', 'gradient-descent', 'sgd', 'random-notes', 'newton']
 +++

 In this post, we propose a novel Newton-like method for learning